JuliaDynamics/DrWatson.jl/paper/paper.md

   :gitpatch  => ""
 ```

 The fields `:gitcommit, :script, :gitpatch` were added automatically and provide the necessary information for reproducibility.
-In case of uncommited modifications (also called a "dirty git repository"), a patch is saved under the `:gitpatch` key which can be applied to the `:gitcommit` to restore the exact state of the repository.
+In case of uncommitted modifications (also called a "dirty git repository"), a patch is saved under the `:gitpatch` key which can be applied to the `:gitcommit` to restore the exact state of the repository.
 Calling `@tagsave` without extra arguments assumed that you used DrWatson's suggested folder structure using `initialize_project`, and thus could find all git-related information automatically.
 However this is not necessary, you can instead provide a keyword argument `gitpath` to `@tagsave` and explictly specify a git path.
 Finally, the `parse_savename(filename; kwargs...)` function can be used to obtain the parameters dictionary from the filename.

-A last step is data analysis.
+A last step is data aggregation.
-There the function `collect_results` is a powerful tool that can automatically collect all saved output files into a `DataFrame` (the major Julia tabular datastructure) for further analysis.
-The function is adaptive in the sense that adding new simulations (with potentially different parameter names) automatically adjusts existing columns to have `missing` values at appropriate locations.
+The function `collect_results` can traverse the data folder and collect all saved files into a `DataFrame` (the major Julia tabular datastructure) for further analysis.
+The function is adaptive in that it expands the table as needed when adding new simulations with potentially different parameters.

 Sharing and reproducing a DrWatson project is in every respect trivial.
 The entire project folder is simply sent to a different machine, and in a Julia session the user does the following: